RetroReversing/retroReversing/pages/About.md

 ## Examples of content not to post

 ### Unused Assets
-Do not post unused content, that is the domain of The Cutting Room Floor, a link should be made on each game page to Link to this, and any con tent found should be posted to TCRF page.
+Do not post unused content, that is the domain of The Cutting Room Floor, a link should be made on each game page to link to this, and any content found should be posted to TCRF page.